School of Library & Information Studies

 - Professor and Department Director Ling Hwey Jeng, PhD, is past president of the Texas Library Association (TLA).

-- Professor Sylvia Vardell, PhD, serves on the 2018 Caldecott Award Committee
+- Professor Sylvia Vardell, PhD, served on the 2018 Caldecott Award Committee

 Many of our students and graduates have been named ALA Spectrum Scholars, Emerging Leaders and won teacher of the year awards.